ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 ## 7. View & View Group :

-View is the basic building block of UI.
+View : View is the basic building block of UI.
 It represents the single visual element on the screen like button, toggle switch, text, image etc.

+View Group : It is a container that holds one or more views.
+It's a parental layout that defines how a child views should be arranged.

+- Linearlayout
+-